Learn to Hunt

 Yellow River Forest - 30 people (both sites)

-Two of Iowa’s state parks offer group camps, available for reservation through the individual park offices.
+One of Iowa’s state parks offers a group camp, which is available for reservation through the individual park office.
 Reservations may be made starting the first business day after January 1, with organized youth groups having priority on reservations.
-Each group camp is slightly different, one (Dolliver Memorial) offering cabins for lodging and the other (Lake Keomah) offering a dedicated group camping area adjacent to the dining/restroom building.
+Lake Keomah state park offers a dedicated group camping area adjacent to the dining/restroom building.

 The dining/restroom building and adjacent camping space are available for reservation by organized groups.
 A rental fee for the building and applicable camping fees apply.
 A reservation deposit of $40 is required when making a reservation.
 A damage deposit of $50 is due upon arrival for the rental period.
 The total remaining rental fee plus tax is due when the rental period is completed.